All Episodes

 And I just kind of channel them.

-Of course I put work into refining and all that kind of stuff, but there's something that songwriters talk about.
+Of course, I put work into refining and all that kind of stuff, but there's something that songwriters talk about.

-Roger Hodgson talks about this with the logical song, where he says, like who knows where that comes from.
+Roger Hodgson talks about this with The Logical Song, where he says, like, who knows where that comes from?

 I mean, how long has it been since Paul McCartney had a hit, right?

-Well, he would write yesterday every day, if he could, right?
+Well, he would write yesterday, every day, if he could, right?

-But uh do you write the songs or do you just kind of prepare yourself with rigor and then go through the process of creation?
+But do you write the songs or do you just kind of prepare yourself with rigor and then go through the process of creation?

-So I don't do philosophy, philosophy kinda does me.
+So I don't do philosophy.

-A lot of the stuff comes out of the unconscious and out of a certain kind of semi feverish inspiration.
+A lot of the stuff comes out of the unconscious and out of a certain kind of semi-feverish inspiration.

 It is something that is almost done unto me.

-Uh this is what people who create say that they're just kind of channeling something deeper or wider than themselves, and that certainly is the case for me, and I, you know, try to be rigorous and make sure that it's not just some seismic unconscious blurp that echoes out across the world confusing people, but to try and shape it into something positive.
+And I, you know, try to be rigorous and make sure that it's not just some seismic unconscious blurp that echoes out across the world confusing people, but to try and shape it into something positive.

-Now, of course I have the choice as to whether I express it or not, but philosophy is the most essential aspect of being human.
+Now, of course, I have the choice as to whether I express it or not.

-It is what we do that the animals don't, and it is what everyone does.
+It is what we do that the animals don't.

 Everyone is philosophical.